quancs/UPSimulator/README.md

 or double click the UPSimulator.jar if you have linked jar file to JAVA.

 ## Simple Usage
-The result of the case bellow is an empty membrane "Environment".
+Following is just a simple usage, more more supported features can be found in [Conditions](#conditions) and [Results](#results).
 The explanation of code follows a double slash.
-Following is just a simple usage, more more supported features can be found in [Conditions](#conditions) and [Results](#results).
 Save the following code to a file, and then import this file in the **Environment** column of UPSimulator.
 After that, initial it by clicking "Init".
 Then, Click "Run To End" to run it.
 ### Cell-like P system
 ```
 Membrane A{// Membrane Class A